-You’re traveling on the Coast for your Caribbean Holidays, and you wish to go camping in Tayrona park.
-You still don’t know yet if you have to sleep in Santa Marta or near the entrance of the park and more importantly, how you should organize your expedition in Tayrona National park.
+You’re traveling on the Coast for your Caribbean Holidays, and you wish to go camping in Tayrona Park.
+You still don’t know yet if you have to sleep in Santa Marta or near the park entrance and, more importantly, how you should organize your expedition to Tayrona National park.

-Since I’m a kid, I camped many times with my family and friends – And I love the Crazy Uno games at night.
+Since I was a kid, I have camped many times with my family and friends – And I love the Crazy Uno games at night.

 Let’s find out where you can stay in Tayrona National Park

 More than 3000 travelers have already used our Colombia travel guide

 I’ve been exploring Colombia since 2015 and put all my knowledge into one Ebook.
 It’s free and accessible now. 👇

 Camping In Tayrona Park: what you must know

 - You can bring your tent or rent one inside the park

 - It costs Around 15 – 20 000 COP per pers. with your tent

 - It costs Around 20 – 30 000 COP per pers. if you’re renting a tent